valusty/nervecount-napari/README.md

 nervecount-napari
 ===============

-nervecount: napari plugin for segmentation of immunofluorescent images of nerve transverse section for evaluation of morphometric parameters of axons
+nervecount: a napari plugin for the segmentation of immunofluorescent images of nerve transverse sections for the evaluation of morphometric parameters of axons

-This tool processes confocal images stained for Neurofilament Heavy Chain (NfH) — a marker for axons — to extract key morphometric parameters.
-The plugin automates image preprocessing, segmentation, and quantitative analysis, making it a useful tool for neuroanatomical research and axonal morphometry
+This tool processes confocal images stained for Neurofilament Heavy Chain (NfH), a marker for axons, to extract key morphometric parameters.
+The plugin automates image preprocessing, segmentation, and quantitative analysis, making it a helpful tool for neuroanatomical research and axonal morphometry

 The plugin automates all needed processes, making it a helpful tool for evaluating axonal morphometry.
-Also, the plugin is optimized to run efficiently without the need for high-performance hardware
+Additionally, the plugin is optimized to run efficiently without requiring high-performance hardware

 ------

 ### Preprocessing

-The `preprocessing`is designed to preprocess image data for further segmentation and analysis.
-This setup performs several steps, including background correction of the chosen channel, maximum projection of 3D picture, and median filtering, which help enhance image quality
+The `preprocessing` is designed to preprocess image data for further segmentation and analysis.
+This setup performs several steps, including background correction of the chosen channel, maximum projection of the 3D picture, and median filtering, which help enhance image quality

 #### Parameters

-- `image` (Image): The image object containing data for further processing
+- `image` (Image): The image object containing data for further processing. *Note: At this stage, the image should contain more than one optical plane along the Z-axis*
 - `channel` (int): The specific channel of the image that contains data (default is `0`)
 - `ax` (int):  The axis along which to compute the maximum projection (default is `0`)
 - `morph_disk` (int): The disk size for the morphological median filter (default is `2`)